awm/passrep/OUTLINE.md

 Outline of Behaviour
 ====================

-- User's private key is derived from user's password
+- User's private keys are derived from user's password
-- Individual entries encrypted using user's private key
+- Individual entries encrypted using user's private encryption key
 - Access control settings determine read, write, and delegate access to individual entries and groups of entries
 - Change procedure:
     - User changes local entry
-    - Change notification is encrypted for each user with read access to that entry using modifier's private key and reader's public key
+    - Change notification is encrypted for each user with read access to that entry using secret calculated from modifier's private signing key and reader's public signing key
     - Encrypted change notification pushed on to each user's change queue
     - When user logs in, queued changes are replayed into their local entries
     - Only the latest change may be queued for a particular entry, with the earlier one dropped if a newer one is enqueued